platehub/platehub.github.io/docs/templating-reference/filters.md

 ## html_input

 Returns an HTML input tag.
-The argument provided to this filter will be used as the input name.
-The filter accepts an input type as extra argument (such as `text`, `textarea`, `checkbox`).
+The filter's input will be the `name` attribute for the HTML tag.
+The filter accepts an extra argument which is tht HTML input's type (such as `text`, `textarea`, `checkbox`).

 All extra arguments will be parsed as HTML attributes.

 <p class='no-margin'>Input:</p>